ThomasCluzel/python-image-segmentation/README.md

 # Picture2Avatar

-This project is a simple script that process a photograph to turn it into an avatar usable as profile picture.
+This project is a simple script that process a photograph to turn it into an avatar.

 ## Installation